Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Threshold Strategies of Debt Run Model

 \centerline{[Insert Figure \ref{fig:PDs for different psi} here.]} When creditors fear that the firm will be unable to repay their debt, they will withdraw their funding simultaneously at a rollover date and thereby, they might trigger an illiquidity induced default.
-The key quantity in our model that determines the creditors' behavior is the creditors' beliefs function $\theta$.
-When $\theta$ is close to one, creditors' are optimistic to get paid off.
-This is the case when either the firm's asset value and the firesale rate are high or when the short-term debt notional is very low.
-Figure \ref{fig:PDs for different psi} shows that the illiquidity component of the PD dramatically increases when firesale rates decrease.
-Thus, creditors' might withdraw their funding because they have a very pessimistic view on the firm's ability to repay them (low firesale rates induce low $\theta$) although the firm's asset value might be well above the insolvency barrier.
+The key quantity in our model that determines the creditors' behavior is their beliefs on the survival probability of the debt run $\theta$.
+When $\theta$ is close to one, creditors are optimistic to get paid off.
+This is the case when either the firm's asset value and the fire-sale rate are high or when the short-term debt notional is very low.
+Figure \ref{fig:PDs for different psi} shows that the illiquidity component of the default probability dramatically increases when fire-sale rate decreases.
+Thus, creditors' might withdraw their funding because they have a very pessimistic view on the firm's ability to repay them (low fire-sale rate induces low $\theta$) although the firm's asset value might be well above the insolvency barrier.
 This supports the idea that debt runs can occur as a result of pure coordination failures where $\theta$ can be interpreted as a coordination parameter.\footnote{\cite{Arifovic2013} study how coordination problems can affect the occurrence of bank runs in controlled laboratory environments.}\\

 A natural question to ask is, what will happen with the discrete tenor structure when the number of rollover dates increases to infinity, meaning that creditors can decide to roll over or to withdraw their funding at any time $t\in[0,T]$?
 Intuitively, one would expect that with increasing rollover frequency, one should approximate the staggered tenor structure model.
 However, there is another important difference between the two debt tenor structures.
 In the case of the discrete tenor structure we implicitly assume that all creditors have the same rollover dates, whereas in the staggered tenor structure model at each rollover date, corresponding to a Cox arrival time, only a fraction of total debt is due.
 Different short-term creditors hence have different rollover dates in that situation.